 The top lessons I take away are:

-- Personality is 80%.
-And liking and caring about others starts by liking and taking care about yourself
+- Liking and caring about others starts by liking and taking care of yourself